UK plan to impose ‘unlawful’ steel tariffs sparks fresh clash with EU

 Boris Johnson warned against ‘protectionism’ and violation of WTO rules

-Boris Johnson has confirmed he is considering new steel tariffs despite concerns the move could break international rules, putting him on course for another major row with the EU.
+Boris Johnson has said he is considering extending steel tariffs, despite concerns the move could break international rules and put him on course for another major row with the EU.

 The prime minister is reportedly drawing up plans to slap “safeguard” limits of steel imports from several developing countries, and extend existing tariffs already imposed on China and others.